 Proofing

-Proofing (also called the final proof, second rise, or simply "proof") is the last rise of bread dough after it has been shaped into its final form — a loaf, a boule, a baguette, or a dough ball.
-During proofing, the yeast continues to produce carbon dioxide, inflating the shaped dough so it bakes into a light, airy loaf instead of a dense brick.
+Proofing (also called the final proof, second rise, or simply "proof") is the last rise of shaped bread dough before it goes into the oven, lasting from 30 minutes at room temperature to 16 hours in the fridge.
+During proofing, the yeast continues to produce carbon dioxide, inflating the shaped dough ball so it bakes into a light, airy loaf instead of a dense brick.

 These two terms get mixed up constantly, so here is the difference: